canax/anax/README.md

 ### Git clone

-Clone this repo into a folder `site/` and perform composer install and finish up by executing the scaffolding scripts.
+Clone this repo into a folder `site/` and perform composer install and finish up by executing all of the scaffolding scripts.

 ```
 git clone https://github.com/canax/anax.git site